Hint mode is switched on Switch off

 In the case of selling the loan, it is typically transferred to a Special Purpose Vehicle (SPV) or trust.
 This entity then subdivides the loan into various parts, often grouping similar portions based on overall risk or rating.
 These bundled segments serve as the foundation for creating securities that are made available for purchase by investors.

 Upon reaching maturity, investors holding credit-linked notes receive the principal amount (par) unless the referenced credit experiences a default or declares bankruptcy.
-In such cases, investors receive an amount equivalent to the recovery rate.
+In such cases, investors receive a deliverable instrument, normally a bond that was issued by the reference entity that is now in default.
 To manage these risks, the trust engages in a default swap with a deal arranger, providing a mechanism for mitigating potential losses associated with credit events.
 This complex structure allows for the transfer of credit risk from the initial issuer to investors, offering a unique financial instrument that balances risk and returns in the market.

 Risks Associated with Credit-Linked Notes